-Being obese puts children at the risk or many serious health disorders that would affect them their whole lives.
+Being obese puts children at risk of many serious health disorders that would affect them their whole lives.
 Some of them are as follows:

 - Diabetes – Overconsumption of sugary foods can lead to type 2 diabetes in children.
 The body is unable to metabolize glucose properly.
 It can lead to further complications such as eye diseases, kidney dysfunction and nerve damage.
 Both children and adults who are obese are likely to develop type 2 diabetes.
 However, the condition is reversible through proper diet and exercise.

-- Heart Disease – Fat rich foods and foods that are salty give rise to high cholesterol and high blood pressure.
-Both the conditions raise the risk of heart disease in obese children.
+- Heart Disease – Fat-rich foods and foods that are salty give rise to high cholesterol and high blood pressure.
+Both conditions raise the risk of heart disease in obese children.
 The increase in cholesterol can clog the blood vessels and lead to high blood pressure.
 Stroke and heart attacks are serious complications that arise out of this.

-- Asthma – Children who already suffer from Asthma, a chronic inflammation of the lung can have it worse if they are also obese.
-Asthma and obesity are the most common comorbidities, that is, they are disorders that co-occur with each other.
+- Asthma – Children who already suffer from Asthma, chronic inflammation of the lung, can have it worse if they are also obese.
+Asthma and obesity are the most common comorbidities, i.e. they are disorders that co-occur with each other.
 Even though the link between the two is unclear, a significant number of people suffering from asthma are also obese.
-It has also been observed that in some people, obesity is a risk factor for a more severe asthma.
+It has also been observed that in some people, obesity is a risk factor for more severe asthma.

 - Psychological history such as depressions, stress, sadness etc.